 Lily Comerford talks about the importance of traditional Irish dancing.

-Lily Comerford says Irish dancers are appreciated on the continent.
-She is worried about the lack of interest in céilí dancing, and is not a great fan of rock'n'roll.
-The problem with Irish dancers who dance competitively is that they do not enjoy it.
+Lily Comerford says Irish dancing is appreciated more on the continent than in Ireland.
+She is worried about the lack of interest in céilí dancing and is not a great fan of rock'n'roll.
+According to Lilly, the problem with Irish dancers who dance competitively is that they do not enjoy it.
 They are too strait-laced.

-'Newsbeat' broadcast on 17 September 1964.
+This episode of 'Newsbeat' was broadcast on 17 September 1964.
 The reporter is Des Keogh.